Prospect for precision quantum logic spectroscopy of vibrational overtone transitions in molecular oxygen ions: Quantum logic with molecular oxygen

 Here, we consider coupling of neighbouring Zeeman states on the first order sideband transition, where each quantum added in the Zeeman manifold adds or removes a single quantum of motion.
 Due to angular momentum conservation, this particular coupling requires a combination of a $\pi$- and a $\sigma$-polarized Raman beam.
-Evaluating the rotational couplings in the Rabi frequency, it turns out that under the assumption that the splitting between the rotational P~($\Delta J=-1$), Q~($\Delta J=0$) and R~($\Delta J=1$) branch is not resolved, coupling between Zeeman states $m_J=-1/2 \leftrightarrow m_J=1/2$ is suppressed.
+Evaluating the rotational couplings in the Rabi frequency, it turns out that under the assumption that the splitting between the rotational P~($\Delta J=-1$), Q~($\Delta J=0$) and R~($\Delta J=1$) branch is not resolved, i.e. the detuning $\Delta_\xi$ is much larger than rotational splitting, coupling between Zeeman states $m_J=-1/2 \leftrightarrow m_J=1/2$ is suppressed.
 Figure \ref{fig:RamanPumping} illustrates this for the example of the $J=3/2$ state.